 Since open learning programmes allow you to work at your own pace, this varies.
 But typically, a Higher National Certificate takes between two and three years.
 You must complete the course within five years and you must do at least two 15-credit modules a year (30 credits in total).

 For each module within a course you are allocated a tutor.
 The tutor grades your tutor-marked assessments and provides feedback through the online site elearning@tees.

 Your tutor is also available to contact by phone, email or (by prior arrangement) in person to help you with any problems that you have with the work.

 You are assessed by a series of in-course tutor-marked assessments which assess topic areas of each module.
 The number of assessments varies across the modules.
 You complete the assessment and submit your answers through the online site, elearning@tees.

 If there is practical work involved in a module you do it at home using special practical kits developed by us and loaned to you free of charge to use on the course.

 We provide all course materials and they are all self-contained.
 This course is delivered through a dedicated online support site through e-learning which provides learning and support materials.

 You will also have access to the University library resources which include a large number of ebooks and journals.

 If you are having difficulty completing your course because of a change in personal circumstances, please contact the TUOLE admin team on 01642 342732 to discuss your options.

-Any difficulties with module lessons and assessments, please contact your module tutor.
+If you have any difficulties with module lessons and assessments, please contact your module tutor.